Skip to main content

 2. Select the Correlation Analysis template.

 3. Confirm or select your datasets, and select your 2 measures.
-Then, select Create Mission.
-Auto Insights names your new Mission with the date and time stamp.
+Then, select Create Custom Report.
+Auto Insights names your Preset Report with the date and time stamp.
 You can change it on the Summary page.

-4. After you select Create Mission, Auto Insights takes you to the Mission Summary page to see your insights!
+4. After you select Create Preset Report, Auto Insights takes you to the Preset Report Summary page to see your insights!

-Learn more about editing your Mission in the Edit Missions article.
+Learn more about editing your Preset Report on the Edit Missions page.

 Run Common Cause Analysis Across Datasets